-I don’t usually allow these errors to keep me from enjoying movies, it’s kind of fun to find them and analyze how they could’ve done it better.
+I don’t usually allow these technical errors to keep me from enjoying movies, it’s kind of fun to find them and analyze how they could’ve done it better.

 Movies and Television

 When Ned Gold is at the restaurant with Jane Masterson, during their conversation, when the camera view is from behind Jane towards Ned, Jane’s menu is up as if she is reading it.
 When the camera view is from behind Ned towards Jane, her menu is on the table with her hands folded or making other gestures.
-During the conversation the view changes multiple times where this error is seen.
+During the conversation the view changes multiple times where this technical error is seen.

 During the psychiatric interviews of Harry’s men, when the camera view is from behind the interviewer towards the door, lights can be seen in the corners on either side of the door.
 In one of the shots of Rockhound during the ink blot review, the light in the left corner is missing, it is present in all others.

 Placed in the movie for a comedy point, but lacks consistency is when Harry asks Colonel Sharp if there are any bullets left in the gun.
 There were no shots fired, so the gun should have all of the bullets to which it was loaded.